What is Consumer Behavior Data? Examples, Datasets and Providers

 Companies can also use consumer behavior data to develop ways of reducing customer attrition or churn.
 Clearly, data on the timing and frequency of negative reviews or inbound contact with customer service can help companies predict the likelihood of customer defection and act preemptively.
 But consumer behavior analytics can also help uncover patterns that predict defection for the vast majority of unhappy customers who never express negative sentiment, thereby improving retention and the revenue it generates.

-What other types of Consumer Data are there?
+What Other Types of Consumer Data Are There?

 Various different kinds of data can be collected on a user which tell us more than simply how they behave.
 Some others include: